AWaselnuk/elm-encounters/README.md

 This is an encounter builder for Dungeons & Dragons 5th edition written in Elm.

+## Next Steps

+1. Current build is broken because I can't figure out how to extract CharacterList properly.
+Figure that out and then extract MonsterList.
+2. All of the UI design and CSS.

 ## Development

 Start local server in root directory: